bingningO/AppColorChange/README.md

 # AppColorChange
-a fool application to change APP color by the mobie case's color
+a fool application to change APP color by the mobile case's color

 it needs to take a photo of the case or other image , and take the main color to be as the APP background color